holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/common-taskpool-sender.md

 be successfully committed before sending any commands to the Command Gateway.
 Otherwise, on any error the transaction would be rolled-back and the command would create an inconsistency between the taskpool and the engine.

-Depending on your deployment scenario, you may want to control the exact point in time when the commands are sent to command gateway.
+Depending on your deployment scenario, you may want to control the exact point in time, when the commands are sent to command gateway.
 The property `polyflow.integration.task.sender.send-within-transaction` is designed to influence this.
 If set to `true`, the commands are sent _before_ the process engine transaction is committed, otherwise commands are sent _after_ the process engine transaction is committed.

 !!! warning
-      Never send commands over remote messaging before the transaction is committed, since you may produce unexpected results if Camunda fails to commit the transaction.
+      Never send commands over **remote** messaging before the transaction is committed, since you may produce unexpected results if Camunda fails to commit the transaction.

+If commands are delivered to a local component (this is the case if taskpool core is deployed in the same deployment as collector and sender components), the sending transaction is spanned across the taskpool core component.
+In particular, this means that the command dispatch and emission of events are happening inside the same transaction (unit of work).
+For source-stated aggregates, Axon Framework is not allowing to dispatch multiple commands inside the same Unit of Work, so you want to batch the command dispatch.
+For this purpose, a special flag `polyflow.integration.task.sender.batch-commands` exists.
+Set this to `true` for local deployment of collector, sender and core or let it by `false` (default) on any other distribution scenario.

 #### Serialization of payload